Australia’s oldest inland settlement

-However, the iconic best of all is the magnificent Bathurst Court House Australia’s best examples of Victorian era public architecture designed by James Barnet.
+However, the iconic best of all is the magnificent Bathurst Court House Australia’s best examples of Victorian-era public architecture designed by James Barnet.
 It opened in 1880 and still is in use today.

-Reminders of the of the 1850s gold rush era abound in the city and in the surrounding villages such as Hill End and Sofala and they are now magnates for history buffs, fossickers, photographers and artists.
+Reminders of the 1850s gold rush era abound in the city and in the surrounding villages such as Hill End and Sofala and they are now magnates for history buffs, fossickers, photographers and artists.

 Nearby the world’s oldest caves allow you to explore you the wonders of the underground.

 And motor racing enthusiasts will enjoy driving the circuit around Mount Panorama and the seeing the treasures inside the National Motor Racing Museum.